ShonTaware/RISC-V_Core_4_Stage/README.md

    <img src="images/riscv_block_diagram.JPG" height="400">

    ## Program Counter and Instruction Fetch
    Program Counter, also called as Instruction Pointer is a block which contains the address of the next instruction to be executed.
 It is feed to the instruction memory, which in turn gives out the instruction to be executed.
-The program counter is incremented by 4, every valid interation.
+The program counter is incremented by 4, every valid iteration.
    The output of the program counter is used for fetching an instruction from the instruction memory.
-The instruction memory gives out a 32-bit instruction depending upon the inout address.
+The instruction memory gives out a 32-bit instruction depending upon the input address.
    The below snippet shows the Program Counter and Instruction Fetch Implementation in Makerchip.

    <img src="images/rv_pc_instr_fetch.JPG" height="500">

    ## Instruction Decode and Read Register File
-   The 32-bit fetched instruction has to be deocded first to determine the operation to be performed and the source / destination address.
-Instrcution Type is first identified on the opcode bits of instruction.
+   The 32-bit fetched instruction has to be decoded first to determine the operation to be performed and the source / destination address.
+Instruction Type is first identified on the opcode bits of instruction.
 The instruction type can R, I, S, B, U, J.
    Every instruction has a fixed format defined in the RISC-V ISA.
 Depending on the formats, the following fields are determined:
    - `opcode`, `funct3`, `funct7` -> Specifies the Operation
    - `imm` -> Immediate values / Offsets
    - `rs1`, `rs2` -> Source register index
-   - `rd` -> Destination regsiter index
+   - `rd` -> Destination register index

-   Generally, RISC-V ISA provides 32 Register each of width = `XLEN` (for example, XLEN = 32 for RV32) Here, the regsiter file used allows 2 - reads and 1 - write simultaneously.
+   Generally, RISC-V ISA provides 32 Register each of width = `XLEN` (for example, XLEN = 32 for RV32) Here, the register file used allows 2 - reads and 1 - write simultaneously.

    The below snippet shows the Decode and Read Register Implementation in Makerchip.